 Take the Heritage Readiness Score to see where you stand — emotionally, culturally, and practically — before your journey.
 Then use Amen AI to fill the gaps, with answers from verified Ghanaian Cultural Custodians.

 Take the Readiness Score Meet Amen on OurRoots.Africa →No single article can replace months of genuine cultural engagement.
 These are starting points, not endpoints.
-The OurRoots.Africa curriculum includes over 37 modules of deep cultural preparation for heritage travellers — verified by named Ghanaian and West African Cultural Custodians.
+The OurRoots.Africa curriculum includes a full module library of deep cultural preparation for heritage travellers — verified by named Ghanaian and West African Cultural Custodians.